 The Time Capsule Collection of Vintage Watches

 I have spent my entire life collecting something.
-It naturally started out with 1950s baseball cards (yup, I had all the Mickey Mantle, Hank Aaron, Willie Mays cards...) -- and of course my Mom threw them all out when I went to college.
+1950s baseball cards (yup, I had all the Mickey Mantle, Hank Aaron, Willie Mays cards...) -- and of course my Mom threw them all out when I went to college.
 Over the next fifty years, that morphed into Victorian Furniture, Victor Talking Machines / Nipper collectibles, 19th Century Advertising; Opera memorabilia – and finally, vintage personalized wristwatches.

 Why?
 First, through the miracle of the Internet, the lives of the original owners have have been documented and preserved -- military heroes; athletes; community leaders.
 Second, each watch is unique -- it is the only one in the world.
 If you don't buy it, no amount of money can get it for you.
 And third, when I research the owner's family, I can return it to them for posterity.